sarvya521/auto-complete-service/docs/dev-norms.md

 ### Unit Test Cases

-We will use junit 5 framework for normal test cases.
+We will use `junit 5` framework for normal test cases.
-API/Controllers will be tested with Mockito framework.
+API/Controllers will be tested with `Mockito framework`.
 These API/Controllers should also cover their IntegrationTest with TestRestTemplate
 Database testing can be done with in-memory database like h2 and test schema.
 Test schema should be part of `src/test/resources`.
 All util, service, dao and controller classes should have full test coverage.